manuel-192/m-m/README.md

 More: https://github.com/manuel-192/m-m/tree/master/Source/remirror-arch

 ### suc
-A simple wrapper for command 'su -c'.
+A simple wrapper for command 'su -c'.<br>
 Useful especially in bash scripts because it understands spaces in the command parameters.

 ### syu